-Individuals who speak up to assert their rights under the Equality Act 2010 run the potential risk that they will be treated badly in retaliation.
+Individuals who speak up to assert their rights under the Equality Act 2010 (EqA 2010) run the potential risk that they will be treated badly in retaliation.
 Not protecting working individuals who assert those rights would potentially entirely undermine the protection they enjoy against discrimination.
-The concept of unlawful victimisation exists to safeguard an individual's ability to assert his or her rights safely.
+The concept of unlawful victimisation exists to safeguard an individual's ability to assert their rights safely.

 A person victimises an individual if:

 they do so because that individual has done, or may do a protected act

 See Example 1 for a basic illustration.

 In other words, in order to determine whether victimisation has occurred the following three step test can be used:

 did the individual undertake a protected act (or the perpetrator believed that he had done so or may do so)?

 has the individual been subjected to a detriment?